denten-books/plain-text/3-device.md

 "book," "shape," and "design" or when he refers to "grasping," "holding," and "keeping the book motionless," he refers to these concepts metaphorically as in holding, grasping, and keeping the thing before the mind's eye.
-The book continually escapes the reader's mental not physical grasp.
+The book continually escapes the reader's mental, not physical, grasp.
 Nor do his books, forms, shapes, and designs refer to the outward, material aspects of the literary artifact.
-These are again mental constructions, not physical.
+These are again mental constructions, not material.
 Our unfamiliarity with what Lubbock calls the novel's "technical aspects" thereby hampers our ability to understand how it comes present itself to the mind in its entirety [@lubbock_craft_1921, 272].
 We grasp other more plastic art forms